Astrophysical Sciences and Technology Master of science degree

 PHYS-612 | Classical Electrodynamics II This course is an advanced treatment of electrodynamics and radiation.
 Classical scattering theory including Mie scattering, Rayleigh scattering, and the Born approximation will be covered.
 Relativistic electrodynamics will be applied to charged particles in electromagnetic fields and magnetohydrodynamics.
 (Prerequisites: PHYS-611 or equivalent course.)
 Lecture 3 (Spring). |

-To be considered for admission to the MS program in astrophysical sciences and technology, a candidate must fulfill the following requirements:
+To be considered for admission to the Astrophysical Sciences and Technology MS program, candidates must fulfill the following requirements:

-- Have a minimum cumulative GPA of 3.2 (or equivalent) in course work in mathematical, science, engineering, and computing subject areas.
+- Hold a baccalaureate degree (or US equivalent) from an accredited university or college in the physical sciences, mathematics, computer science, or engineering.
+A minimum cumulative GPA of 3.2 (or equivalent) n course work in mathematical, science, engineering, and computing subject areas is recommended.

 - Submit a current resume or curriculum vitae.